-If you are reading this post is either your WordPress blog has been hacked, or you are researching for information on how to prevent your WordPress blog from being hacked — either way, you will find the solution here.
+If you are reading this post is either your WordPress website has been hacked, or you are researching for information on how to prevent your WordPress blog from being hacked — either way, you will find the solution here.

 Let me start the story!

-On login into my WordPress dashboard, I saw 23 trackbacks all from a post.
+On login into my WordPress dashboard, I saw 23 trackbacks, all from a post.
 That was massive; I have never seen such.

 The post in question looks strange to me; then I decided to take a view on it.
 The post was dropped 2 hours ago.